Basics of X-ray physics

 A posterior-anterior(PA) beam view of the chest allows more accurate representation of heart size as the heart is positioned closer to the detector and is therefore less magnified.

 Click image to align with the top of the page

 Knowledge of the magnifying properties of an X-ray beam is sometimes helpful.

 In this image there is a simulated abnormality (arrow) located in the posterior part of the chest, not visible on a PA view as it lies below the top of the diaphragm (green line).

 This is a LEFT lateral image, that is, the LEFT side of the body is closest to the detector and the X-ray beam has passed from RIGHT to LEFT.
 Body structures such as the RIGHT ribs therefore appear bigger and are more posteriorly placed in relation to their counterparts on the LEFT which are less magnified.

-It is possible to locate this lesion on this lateral view because it extends behind the line formed by the LEFT ribs.
+It is possible to locate this abnormal shadow (arrow) on this lateral view because it extends behind the line formed by the LEFT ribs.
 Assuming it lies within the rib cage at all, it must be located on the RIGHT.